tgautam03/xFilters/README.md

 **Tested on NVIDIA RTX 3090 using Ubuntu 24.04.1 LTS with nvidia-driver-560 and CUDA 12.6.**

-> Images are first converted to grayscale and then filter is applied.
+> Images are first converted to grayscale, and then the filter is applied.

-**Table of content**
+**Table of contents**

 0. Naive 2D convolution on a CPU.
 1. Naive 2D convolution on a GPU.